DeWalt Power Tools has announced that it will not be returning to Roush-Fenway Racing’s #17 Ford, driven by Matt Kenseth.

 There is no word as to what company will replace DeWalt on the hood of the #17.
 However, speculation has already begun.
 Among potential candidates are current associate sponsors for the #17, which include R&L Carriers, Carhartt, and USG.
 Crown Royal and Irwin Industrial Tools have also been rumored, both of which currently sponsor Kenseth’s teammate, Jamie McMurray.

-Topics: Matt Kenseth
+Tags: Matt Kenseth